 Print the installed Ollama version |

-After running ollama run <model>, you enter an interactive chat session.
+After running ollama run <model>, we enter an interactive chat session.
 These slash-commands control the session without exiting:

 | Command | Effect |